Use solution checker to validate your model-driven apps in Power Apps

 Solution checker works with unmanaged solutions that can be exported from an environment.

 - This topic explains how to run solution checker from the Power Apps maker portal.
 A PowerShell module is also available that you can use to interact directly with the service.
-The Microsoft.PowerApps.Checker.PowerShell module can be used for analysis of managed and unmanaged solutions for supported versions of on-premises and online environments, or to automate and integrate the service into your build and release pipelines.
+The Microsoft.PowerApps.Checker.PowerShell module can be used for analysis of unmanaged solutions for Power Apps environments, or to automate and integrate the service into your build and release pipelines.
 More information: Microsoft.PowerApps.Checker.PowerShell Overview

 - Use of solution checker does not guarantee that a solution import will be successful.
 The static analysis checks performed against the solution do not know the configured state of the destination environment and import success may be dependent on other solutions or configurations in the environment.